 When launching an asymmetric spinnaker, bear away into the hoist/drop zone which is a downwind training run which means that as the sail fills it will not power up, and if the tack is correct, the spinnaker is protected with the main sail.

-Once in the hoist/drop zone, pull up the spinnaker up quickly being careful as many asymmetrics have a continuous halyard/retrieval line.
+To handle the spinnaker in the hoist/drop zone, pull up it up quickly being careful as many asymmetrics have a continuous halyard/retrieval line.
 When pulling on the halyard to hoist the sail, the retrieval line comes back through blocks inside the cockpit, and standing on the rope makes it harder to pull the spinnaker up!

 The point of sail that an asymmetric spinnaker flies best on is a reach so once the spinnaker is hoisted then luff up (head up wind) into what is called the power zone, which is from a beam reach to a broad reach.

-An asymmetrical spinnaker is trimmed using two sheets which lead to the aft quarters of the sailing dinghy and may have twinning lines that move the lead forwards when sailing on a broad reach as displayed in the asymetrical spinnaker setup in the asymmetric spinnaker rigging diagram.
+Asymmetric spinnaker trimming is done using two sheets which lead to the aft quarters of the sailing dinghy and may have twinning lines that move the lead forwards when sailing on a broad reach as displayed in the asymetrical spinnaker setup in the asymmetric spinnaker rigging diagram.

-When running, an asymmetrical spinnaker is inefficient requiring sailing downwind to be done in a series of gybes and reaches.
-The spinnaker is trimmed by easing the sheet to keep the luff on the point of curling.
-Avoid over-sheeting the spinnaker as the ideal trim is a slight curl in the luff.
+When running, this spinnaker is inefficient requiring sailing downwind to be done in a series of gybes and reaches.
+The asymetrical spinnaker is trimmed by easing the sheet to keep the luff on the point of curling.
+Avoid over-sheeting the spinnaker as the ideal asymmetrical spinnaker trim is a slight curl in the luff.

-Gybing is uncomplicated as an asymmetrical spinnaker is gybed just like a jib.
-When the sailing dinghy turns through the gybe, the old sheet is eased fully out allowing the spinnaker to blow around the forestay, and then is sheeted in on the new side therefore completing the gybing motion.
+Gybing an asymmetrical spinnaker is uncomplicated as the spinnaker is gybed just like a jib.
+When the sailing dinghy turns through the gybe, the old sheet is eased fully out allowing the asymmetrical spinnaker to blow around the forestay, and then is sheeted in on the new side therefore completing the gybing motion.